DataDog/sdlc-gitops-sample-stack/README.md

 # Datadog Software Lifecycle Kubernetes Extravaganza

+> [!IMPORTANT]
+> This repo is a WIP and not yet ready to publish.
+It is being shared in this state internally in order to solicit feedback from the rest of the Datadog pack.

 [![Main Autorelease](https://github.com/scottgerring/dd-software-lifecycle-demo/actions/workflows/main-autorelease.yaml/badge.svg)](https://github.com/scottgerring/dd-software-lifecycle-demo/actions/workflows/main-autorelease.yaml)

 This repo gives you a complete, cloneable, end-to-end demo of an golang application hooked up to DataDog and Kubernetes.